 Have you ever met people who have a hard time admitting they might have made a mistake?
 Such individuals defend their decisions and actions no matter what the consequences.
 It feels to us as if the Food and Drug Administration is a lot like that.
 The agency has a hard time reversing course.
 Once the FDA declares a class of drugs safe for over-the-counter use, it seemingly hates to admit there’s a problem.
 Such appears to be the case with serious PPI side effects.
+The latest worrisome complication appears to be type 2 diabetes (Gut, Sept.
+28, 2020).

 New PPI Side Effects: